This week's community soup was Chicken Tortilla Soup.

 ¼ tsp nutmeg

-Combine in a separate, small bowl and then blend into liquid mixture
+Combine in a separate, small bowl

 1 cup finely shredded zucchini